NickG13/AEIOU/README.md

 - 1.5: Important changes:
   - There have been some feedback regarding E and O being too near and giving a poor typing experience.
 After some research and testing, we have made a little change that will be significative.
 In order to make the keyboard more efficient and avoid common mistakes while typing, I've swapped E by A (and É/Á) for a better learning experience.
 It will give some distance with O, which was often confused by E in some words (it happened to me, too).
 In analysis of the new variation, it also gave a less same-finger bigram frequency, so it's a Win-win!
   - After listening to some personal feedback, when you click "Bloq Mayus" now you are activating *number mode*, so it's a second option for people that didn't liked the ctrl+alt layer, which can be painful to use in ANSI.
 In other words, we made the layout even more compatible with all keyboards!
+- 1.5.1: Micro changes: Making the layout more accesible for catalan language by putting characters with open accent on the key dedicated for them (on third layer) and adding Ç behind Ñ key (special for his language).
+Also a minus change in number row ¡Thanks for your feedback, Miguel!

 ## Special thanks to:
 - **Miguel Guzmán.** I started researching a spanish layout with him.
 He gave me a lot of good tips, feedback and some tech background, so he deserves some credit for this layout.